How Does Data Corruption Affect Natural Language Understanding Models? A Study on GLUE datasets: Related Work

 \section{Related Work}

 Annotation artefacts and statistical biases in NLI datasets are easily leveraged by the models and can guide prediction \cite{lai-hockenmaier-2014-illinois,marelli-etal-2014-sick,poliaketal2018,gururangan-etal-2018-annotation}.
 Examples include explicit negation being indicative of contradiction, and generic nouns suggesting entailment.
 Artefacts are also present in other types of datasets, for example in the ROC Story dataset where models can provide story endings without looking at the actual stories \cite{schwartzetal2017,cai2017}.
 Several works have proposed more challenging and cleaner NLI datasets where artefacts have been removed \cite{mccoy-etal-2019}.
 An efficient way to do this is using adversarial filtering \cite{nieetal2020,swag}.
-The superior quality of the resulting NLI datasets is confirmed by \cite{talman2021nli} in a series of experiments that involve applying data corruption transformations on the datasets.
-This work follows a new experimental direction that employs {\it text perturbations} in order to explore the sensitivity of language models to specific phenomena \cite{futrell-etal-2019-neural,Ettinger:2020,taktasheva2021shaking}.
+The superior quality of the resulting NLI datasets is confirmed by \citet{talman2021nli} in a series of experiments where it is shown that data corruption affects these higher quality datasets to a greater extent than previous datasets.

+This work follows the same experimental direction where text perturbations serve to explore the sensitivity of language models to specific phenomena \cite{futrell-etal-2019-neural,Ettinger:2020,taktasheva2021shaking,dankers2021}.
 It has been shown, for example, that shuffling word order causes significant performance drops on a wide range of QA tasks \cite{Sietal:2019,Sugawara:2019}, but that state-of-the-art NLU models are not sensitive to word order \cite{Phametal:2020,sinha2021masked}.
+Syntax-based perturbations have also been studied in relation to robustness and faithfulness of machine translation models \cite{parthasarathi-etal-2021-sometimes-want}.

-We add to this line of research by applying data corruption transformations that involve removing entire word classes \cite{talman2021nli} to all but one GLUE tasks.\footnote{We exclude WNLI as its development dataset was designed to be adversarial \cite{wang-etal-2018-glue} and hence the corruptions do not have any impact on this dataset when evaluating with the development set.} We interpret high performance of models fine-tuned and/or tested on corrupted datasets as an indication of the presence of artefacts in the respective datasets.
+We add to this line of research by applying data corruption transformations that involve removing entire word classes \cite{talman2021nli} to all but one GLUE tasks.\footnote{We exclude WNLI as its development dataset was designed to be adversarial \cite{wang-etal-2018-glue} and hence the corruptions do not have any impact on this dataset when evaluating with the development set.} We interpret high performance of models fine-tuned and/or tested on corrupted datasets as an indication of the presence of lexical cues, and possibly artefacts, guiding prediction, since the meaning of the corrupted utterances is often hard to recover.